Program Length: 36 months (may be completed in as little as 30 months)

 This course is designed to provide an interdisciplinary approach to critical thinking and challenges the student to question his or her own assumptions through analysis of the most common problems associated with everyday reasoning.
 The course explains the fundamental concepts, describes the most common barriers to critical thinking and offers strategies for overcoming those barriers.

-This course teaches the student essential concepts of pharmacy and pharmaceutical terminology.
-The student learns the pharmacy rules of the state and how they impact the role of the pharmacy technician, regulatory standards in pharmacy practice, ethical considerations for the pharmacy technician, infection control and prevention in the pharmacy, and the various categories of nonprescription products and over-the-counter drugs and counseling related to those items.
+This course covers the essential concepts of pharmacy and pharmaceutical terminology.
+Topics include pharmacy rules of the state and how they impact the role of the pharmacy technician, regulatory standards in pharmacy practice, and ethical considerations for the pharmacy technician.
+Upon completions students will be able to identify the various categories of non-prescription products and over-the-counter (OTC) drugs and perform counseling related to those items.

 Principles of Pharmacy Technology